 The slope on the relationship between “average citizens'” preferences and policy is, Livingston writes, “close to zero.”
 The disaffected, in other words, might be onto something.

 What about those of us who care about policy?
 It seems to me the take away message from this research isn’t not to vote, but to get involved in changing the outsized role money has in politics.
-If we really want to make the country a better place, voting isn’t enough.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+If we really want to make the country a better place, voting isn’t enough.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.